 This article explains the 3C model by Kenichi Ohmae in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+After reading you will understand the basics of this powerful strategy and competitive advantage tool.

 - The Corporation